henrikingo/impressionist-templates/README.md

 * Each directory is one impress.js presentation.
 * The main presentation file is index.html
-* In each presentation directory, `impress.js` is a symlink to the actual ../impress.js
+* In each presentation directory, `impress.js` is a symlink to the actual `../impress.js`
   * Use `cp --dereference` when copying a template to your own presentation.
-This will give you a real impress.js directory embedded in the new presentation instead of empty slides.
+This will give you a real impress.js directory embedded in the new presentation instead of empty symlink.
   * Probably won't work on Windows, but just copy the real impress.js dir into your presentation.
 * impress.js is a git submodule, the actual impress.js repo